 I can answer general questions, so I will leave comments open.
 However, I recommend that readers contact their cell/mobile phone companies with questions pertaining to registration; I will not hesitate to reiterate this, if readers do not heed my advice.

 My personal experience consists of having a contract/tariff/subscription (syndesi) and a prepaid Greek SIM card that was registered in 1998, when it was mandatory.
-I have never been anonymous and was therefore not required to go through the process again.
+I have never been anonymous.

 Contact Info